MicrosoftDocs/xamarin-docs/docs/tools/live-player/limitations.md

 - Custom Controls with Custom Bindable Properties are not supported.
 - Embedded resources are not supported (ie. embedding images or other resources in a PCL).
 - Third party MVVM frameworks are not supported (ie. Prism, Mvvm Cross, Mvvm Light, etc.).
-- Asset Catalogs on iOS are not supported.

 ### Other project types

-- Live Player is not intended for native Android or iOS projects (that use Android XML or Storyboards for the user interface).
+- Live Player is not intended for native Android projects (that use Android XML for the user interface).

 ### Misc